seamplex/feenox/tests/nafems/le10/README.md

 $
 ```

+The `PETSc options` line will tell if MUMPS is available or not.

 ## Sparselizard

-Compile it from the [Github repository](https://github.com/halbux/sparselizard/) using PETSc/SLEPC from the `./install_petsc.sh` script (which pulls latest main from Gitlab).
-Also the Gmsh API is needed to read `.msh` v4.
+Compile it from the [Github repository](https://github.com/halbux/sparselizard/) using PETSc/SLEPC from the `./install_petsc.sh` script (which pulls latest main from the Gitlab repository).
+Also the Gmsh API is needed to read `.msh` v4, so run `optional_install_gmsh_api.sh` as well.

 The `main.cpp` is the file `le10.cpp` provided in the `le10-aster-lizard` directory.
 The tree `sparselizard` should live in `le10-aster-lizard`: